 East LA McDonald's workers protest after allegedly being forced to work through illnesses

-Dozens of McDonald's employees in East Los Angeles walked away from the counter after a manager allegedly forced a coworker to work despite being gravely ill.
+Dozens of McDonald's employees in East Los Angeles decided to strike after a manager allegedly forced a coworker to work despite being gravely ill.

 The coworker, Bertha Montes, 45, was rushed to the hospital shortly after returning home from her shift on April 13.
 In a complaint filed to CalOSHA on May 31, 11 of Montes' coworkers claimed that the 45-year-old woman was visibly sick with "bulging red, glossy eyes."
 Her family said Montes asked to leave, but her manager said she could not leave until someone could replace her.